akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 ## Attributes

-We have seen that we can use `named()` to introduce a nesting level in the fluid DSL (and also explicit nesting by using `create()` from `GraphDSL`).
-Apart from having the effect of adding a nesting level, `named()` is actually a shorthand for calling `withAttributes(Attributes.name("someName"))`.
+We have seen that we can use `named()` to introduce a nesting level in the fluid DSL and also explicit nesting by using `create()` from `GraphDSL`.
+Apart from having the effect of adding a nesting level, `named()` is actually a shorthand for calling `addAttributes(Attributes.name("someName"))`, adding the `name` attribute to the graph.

 Attributes provide a way to fine-tune certain aspects of the materialized running entity.
-For example buffer sizes for asynchronous operators can be controlled via attributes (see @ref:[Buffers for asynchronous operators](stream-rate.md#async-stream-buffers)).
-When it comes to hierarchic composition, attributes are inherited by nested modules, unless they override them with a custom value.
+Attributes are inherited by nested modules, unless they override them with a custom value.
+This means the attribute specified closest to the operator in the graph will be the one that is in effect for that operator.

+Another example of an attribute is the `inputBuffer` attribute which has the main purpose to provide control over buffer sizes for asynchronous boundaries (see @ref:[Buffers for asynchronous operators](stream-rate.md#async-stream-buffers)).

-The code below, a modification of an earlier example sets the `inputBuffer` attribute on certain modules, but not on others:
+The code below, a modification of an earlier example sets the `inputBuffer` attribute on certain modules, but not on others. _Note_ that this is only to show how attributes inheritance works, the actual `inputBuffer` attribute does not have any specific effect when running these streams:

 Scala
 :   @@snip [CompositionDocSpec.scala](/akka-docs/src/test/scala/docs/stream/CompositionDocSpec.scala) { #attributes-inheritance }